NVIDIAGameWorks/RayTracingDenoiser/README.md

 ## HOW TO RUN DENOISING?

 *NRD* doesn't make any graphics API calls.
-The application is supposed to invoke a set of compute Dispatch() calls to actually denoise input signals.
-Please, refer to `NrdIntegration::Denoise()` and `NrdIntegration::Dispatch()` calls in NRDIntegration.hpp file as an example of an integration using low level RHI.
+The application is supposed to invoke a set of compute *Dispatch* calls to actually denoise input signals.
+Please, refer to `NrdIntegration::Denoise()` and `NrdIntegration::Dispatch()` calls in `NRDIntegration.hpp` file as an example of an integration using low level RHI.

 *NRD* doesn’t have a "resize" functionality.
 On resolution change the old denoiser needs to be destroyed and a new one needs to be created with new parameters.

-NOTE: `XXX` below is a replacement for a denoiser you choose from *REBLUR*, *RELAX* or *SIGMA*.
+But *NRD* supports dynamic resolution scaling via `CommonSettings::resolutionScale`.

 The following textures can be requested as inputs or outputs for a method.
-Required resources are specified near a method declaration in `Method`.
+Required resources are specified near a method declaration inside the `Method` enum class.
+Also `NRD.hlsli` has a comment near each front-end or back-end function, clarifying which resources this function is for.

 ### NRD INPUTS & OUTPUTS